Legion season 1: Critical response

-The review aggregator website Rotten Tomatoes reported a 90% approval rating with an average rating of 8.37/10 based on 69 reviews.
+The review aggregator website Rotten Tomatoes reported a 90% approval rating with an average rating of 8.45/10 based on 239 reviews.
 The website's critical consensus reads, "Bold, intelligent, and visually arresting, Legion is a masterfully surreal and brilliantly daring departure from traditional superhero conceits."
-The average rating for individual episodes is 89%.
 Metacritic, which uses a weighted average, assigned a score of 82 out of 100 based on 40 critics, indicating what the website considers to be "universal acclaim".

 James Poniewozik of The New York Times called the series "sharply written, but its visual panache is the big surprise", praising the "groovy, 1960s-70s retro-futuristic look" and soundtrack.
 He concluded, "You will not always know what's real in Legion, but the thrills are 100 percent genuine."
 Writing for The Guardian, Emily Zemler said that Hawley's representation of Haller's perspective on reality was "the strength of Legion ...
 It's disjointed on purpose, and there's something deeply satisfying in the edge that gives the viewer.
 It's not a comfortable watch, but it doesn't need to be."
 Zemler did warn that the series may be disorienting for viewers with no context or knowledge of the character's comic origins.

 David Bianco, reviewing the series' early episodes for USA Today, found the show's villains to be its weakest link, instead praising Stevens, Keller, and Smart.
 He said it "may initially seem confusing and frustrating [but] if any show deserves your patience, it's Legion.
 Rewards await."
 In his review on RogerEbert.com, Brian Tallerico praised the series for its focus on character, especially by having none of its characters "defined by their powers or their relation to a villain".
 He felt that the performances of Stevens and Keller were especially strong, but did think that the series took itself too seriously at times, lacking some of the humor usually found in the works of Hawley and Marvel.
 David Wiegand for the San Francisco Chronicle called Legion the best series of the new year, and praised the "resolutely novelistic" approach from Hawley.
 He found it "facile" to call Legion "a comic book show for people who don't like comic book shows.
 [It has] a far more complex thematic and psychological structure than most comic book shows."
 He praised the cast, especially Stevens, who he said "simply does the best work of his career".